 The same can be said in automation.
-Choose the wrong robot and you are not going to get the desired results you had hoped for – a simple rhyme to remember.
+Choose the wrong robotics and you are not going to get the desired results you had hoped for – a simple rhyme to remember.
 If the robot’s right, the workload will be light.
 If the robot’s wrong, the process will be long.

 So, let us move on from cars and rhymes to talk robots.
 Over the last 18-24 months the buzz word and growing trend in the industry is collaborative robots or ‘cobots.’
-Sold as the new face in automation, a cobot is robot that can work alongside human workers safely, while maintaining the consistency of your conventional industrial robot.
+Sold as the new face in automation, a cobot is robot that can work alongside human workers safely, while maintaining the consistency of your conventional industrial robotics.
 On the surface this is true, and for jobs they are suited for they work just as you would expect, however, this is where the problem lies.

 They are not suited to everything.

 Because a cobot is a robot, the consensus is that it can do all the work of conventional robots, with all the bells and whistles its collaborative-ness brings.
 But that is not the case.
 (Our car analogy at the start is making a lot more sense now isn’t it?).

 Every time you log in to LinkedIn, see an automation news post, or (pre lockdown at least) attended an exhibition, the chances are you will have seen a collaborative robot in action, performing some menial task or other, working closely and safely next to a human.
 Not a problem.

 The problem stems from circumstances where this isn’t the case.
 There are times when you see robotics being celebrated and someone has strapped a welding torch onto the end of the collaborative robot.
 There are others where a collaborative robot is seen collecting sheet steel from a machine tool and swinging around, care free to deposit the part.
 This is not safe.
 Enough said.